Solo Travel in China: Here’s What You Need to Know Before Going

 But due to my last-minute travel nature, I didn’t think I’d be able to get my visa in time.
 So I decided I’d get a taste of China and travel on the 10-day transit visa.
 As long as you fly in from one country and out from another, you get 10 days visa free in China.
 Now, if you’re a Brit or Canadian citizen, the rules just changed, and you can visit for 30 days visa-free!

 I flew into Chongqing from Bangkok, and let me tell you, this country was not the easiest to visit.
 This comes from someone very experienced in traveling.
 I’ve traveled solo to 20+ countries, and I’ve been to 50+ countries overall.
-While I did love China and it’s 100% safe, it is not the simplest country to visit alone.
+While I did love China and it’s 100% safe, solo travel in China is not that simple.
+In fact, I cut my trip short because I felt so overwhelmed there.
 Let me tell you more in this detailed guide on how to travel solo in China.
-So you can come prepared and not make the same mistakes I made.
+So you can come prepared and not make any mistakes.

 Just a heads up!
 This post may contain affiliate links, meaning I get a commission if you decide to purchase something through the links, at no additional cost to you.
 Your support helps me continue doing what I love ♡.
 Thank you!
 Read our Affiliate Disclosure here.